 - 1. The District utilizes trained multidisciplinary Threat Assessment Teams (a.k.a.
 Behavioral Assessment Teams) at each building to evaluate threats and implement the appropriate mitigation strategies.
 The District provides support and record keeping for the activities of each team. - 2.
-The District has established a [building-level or district-level] multidisciplinary Behavioral Assessment Team which assesses whether certain exhibited behaviors or actions need intervention or other support.
-The Behavioral Assessment Team convenes annually to conduct staff training sessions on the safety and emergency procedures of such team 26 - 3.
-The District utilizes a multidisciplinary Behavioral Threat Assessment Team provided by [AGENCY] that assesses whether certain exhibited behaviors or actions need intervention or other support.
-The Behavioral Threat Assessment Team is available to the district whenever a threat is identified and requires evaluation. - 4.
-The District Safety Team engages in table top exercises to discuss their roles during an emergency and their responses to a sample emergency situation.
-27 - 5.
+The District has established a building and district multidisciplinary Behavioral Assessment Team which assesses whether certain exhibited behaviors or actions need intervention or other support.
+The Behavioral Assessment Team convenes annually to conduct staff training sessions on the safety and emergency procedures of such team 27 - 3.
+The District utilizes the Family Support Center to help assess whether certain exhibited behaviors or actions need intervention or other support.
+The Family Support Center is available to the district whenever a threat is identified and requires evaluation. - 4.
+The District Safety Team may utilize table top exercises to discuss their roles during an emergency and their responses to a sample emergency situation.28 - 5.
 Any utilized school safety officers and other security personnel are trained annually with the assistance of one or more of the following collaborative relationships: - Emergency Responders - Regional BOCES - District Consultants - The NYS Office of Emergency Management - 6.
-Training for school staff working in an incident control capacity may include: - a.
-Individual and group de-escalation techniques - b.
-Tier 1 and Tier 2 Restorative practices - c.
-Trauma Informed Practices
+Training for school staff working in an incident control capacity may include:

-25 155.17(c)(1)(iii) appropriate prevention and intervention strategies, such as:(a) collaborative arrangements with State and local law enforcement officials, designed to ensure that school safety officers and other security personnel are adequately trained, including being trained to de-escalate potentially violent situations, and are effectively and fairly recruited;(b) nonviolent conflict resolution training programs;(c) peer mediation programs and youth courts; and(d) extended day and other school safety programs
+26155.17(c)(1)(iii) appropriate prevention and intervention strategies, such as:(a) collaborative arrangements with State and local law enforcement officials, designed to ensure that school safety officers and other security personnel are adequately trained, including being trained to de-escalate potentially violent situations, and are effectively and fairly recruited; (b) where applicable, the establishment and/or participation of, school or district staff in a multi-disciplinary behavioral assessment team to assess whether certain exhibited behaviors or actions need intervention or other support, including a school or district-level behavioral assessment team or, if available, a county or regional threat assessment team.
+Where such teams are utilized, the district-wide school safety plan shall describe the school, district, or county team and its purpose, and annual staff training on safety and emergency procedures shall include information regarding the purpose and procedures of such team. (c) nonviolent conflict resolution training programs; (d) peer mediation programs and youth courts; and (e) extended day and other school safety programs.

-26155.7(4)(1)(iii)(b) the establishment or participation of school or district staff in a multidisciplinary behavioral assessment team to assess whether certain exhibited behaviors or actions need intervention or other support, including a school or district level behavioral assessment team or, if available, a county or regional threat assessment team.
-Where utilized, the district-wide school safety plan shall provide a description of the school, district, or county team and its purpose.
-Annual staff training on safety and emergency procedures shall include information regarding the purpose and procedures of such team.
+27155.17(c)(1)(iii)(b) where applicable, the establishment and/or participation of, school or district staff in a multi-disciplinary behavioral assessment team to assess whether certain exhibited behaviors or actions need intervention or other support, including a school or district-level behavioral assessment team or, if available, a county or regional threat assessment team.
+Where such teams are utilized, the district-wide school safety plan shall describe the school, district, or county team and its purpose, and annual staff training on safety and emergency procedures shall include information regarding the purpose and procedures of such team.

-27155.15(4)(1)(xiv)(2) Tabletop exercises may be utilized by school and district safety teams as a training resource and may include a discussion-based activity for staff in an informal classroom or meeting-type setting to discuss their roles during an emergency and their responses to a sample emergency situation.
+28155.15(4)(1)(xiv)(3) Tabletop exercises may be utilized by school and district safety teams as a training resource and may include a discussion-based activity for staff in an informal classroom or meeting-type setting to discuss their roles during an emergency and their responses to a sample emergency situation.